Will beat terrorists, abettors at all costs: COAS

 On eve of the Right to Self-Determination Day, the corps commanders expressed complete solidarity with resilient and brave Kashmiri people till the realisation of their just cause in accordance with their aspirations and relevant UN Security Council resolutions.

-The participants undertook a comprehensive review of regional and domestic security environment with special focus on the situation along the borders, internal security and other professional matters of the army.
+The participants undertook a comprehensive review of regional and domestic security environment with special focus on situation along the borders, internal security and other professional matters of the Army.

 The forum expressed satisfaction over positive developments in Afghan peace process and efforts made for regional peace and stability.
-The forum specially discussed the ongoing security situation along the Line of Control, Working Boundary and eastern border.
+Forum specially discussed the ongoing security situation along the Line of Control (LoC), Working Boundary and eastern border.
 Training and professional pursuits must remain our prime focus to enhance operational preparedness and thwart any possible misadventure, the forum noted.
 “Highest standards of capability and maintaining cutting edge at all levels is vital to meet all challenges in tandem with other elements of national power,” the COAS emphasised.

 The conference voiced respect and appreciation for all those who are putting their lives at stake fighting against COVID-19.
 The participants paid special tribute to all Shuhada and their families for supreme sacrifices rendered for peaceful and secure Pakistan, especially, the recent incidents in Balochistan observing that sacrifices would not go waste.
 The COAS said terrorists and their abettors will be defeated at all costs.